Opinion: Borussia Dortmund's season turned on unfair exit clause | DW | 16.05.2021

 If a club wants a coach under contract somewhere else, they should have to agree a fee in the way Bayern did with Leipzig.
 And the coach should have the courage to leave immediately or reject the deal until the time is right.
 The current situation has unwittingly benefitted Dortmund this season and will continue, inevitably, to favor the big clubs.

-And if we've learnt anything in recent weeks, it's that few of us want that.
+And, if we've learned anything in recent weeks, it's that few of us want that.